oven-sh/bun/README.md

 ### VSCode Dev Container (Linux)

-The VSCode Remote Container in this repository is the easiest way to get started.
+The VSCode Dev Container in this repository is the easiest way to get started.
 It comes with Zig, JavaScriptCore, Zig Language Server, vscode-zig, and more pre-installed on an instance of Ubuntu.

 <img src="https://user-images.githubusercontent.com/709451/147319227-6446589c-a4d9-480d-bd5b-43037a9e56fd.png" />